1) Do you accept my insurance?

 14) What services does your office provide?

 We offer almost every dental procedure possible!
-Dr. Peifer offers, crowns, fillings, bridges, dentures, extractions, root canals, periodontal treatment, cosmetic work including veneers and bonding, and Invisalign (clear trays to straighten teeth) and whitening!
+Dr. Karbasi and Dr. Taryn offer crowns, fillings, bridges, dentures, extractions, root canals, periodontal treatment, cosmetic work including veneers and bonding, and whitening!
 In some cases it is necessary to be referred out to a specialist.
-Those cases may include to see an orthodontist to get traditional braces (if patient isn’t a candidate for Invisalign), an endodontist for a root canal (if Dr. Peifer feels it is in the patients best interest), an oral surgeon for a difficult extraction (including impacted wisdom teeth, or an implant), a periodontist if the patient has sever periodontal disease or needs implants or grafting, and last a pedodontist if a child needs to be put under for dental treatment.
-Dr. Peifer will advise you on what dental treatment you may or may not need and can answer any questions you have.
+Those cases may include to see an orthodontist to get traditional braces, an endodontist for a root canal (if it is in the patients best interest), an oral surgeon for a difficult extraction (including impacted wisdom teeth, or an implant), a periodontist if the patient has sever periodontal disease or needs implants or grafting, and last a pedodontist if a child needs to be put under for dental treatment.
+Dr. Taryn or Dr. Karbasi will advise you on what dental treatment you may or may not need and can answer any questions you have.

 15) Do you check for oral cancer?